hemantksingh/messup-learn/Tools/Logging and monitoring.md

 Some other options for application logging and monitoring include:

-* https://prometheus.io/ - Open source monitoring for containerised applications with Grafana integration for visualization
 * https://www.datadoghq.com/
 * https://www.graylog.org/
 * https://raygun.com/
 * [New Relic](https://newrelic.com/)

-## Container monitoring

-* Metrics Server - Prometheus is the most popular metrics server for containerised applications.
-Prometheus metrics format is used by the server to store and read the metrics.
-Docker runtime itself provides metrics in Prometheus format.
-* Metrics Visualizer - Used to build the dashboard by querying the metrics server.
-You can query the server using Prometheus query language - PromQL and plug those queries into Grafana.
-* Metrics provider - run in each container and on each docker host.
-Client libraries are available for adding instrumentation to your application code.

 ## Logging and exception handling